bhargavi-gudur/Cpp_BasicCode/README.md

 ### 6. passArrToFun
 This folder includes examples of how to pass arrays to functions in C++, showcasing different techniques and use cases.

+### 7. copyconstructor
+The `copyconstructor` class includes a parameterized constructor, a copy constructor, a destructor, and a method to display the value of its member variable.

 ## How to Use This Repository

 1. **Clone the Repository**: To download the code to your local machine: